TribuneX/git-pull-pi/README.md

 # Pull a git repo with this docker container

-This is an ARM compatible docker container to be used to pull a git repo mounted in the `/config` folder.
+This ARM compatible container can be used to pull the latest version for a git repository.
+The repository must be mounted into the `/config` folder within the container.

 Simply run it and it will perform the following commands